daryl-goh/ssf-mini-project/README.md

 ## RESTful API
 Making HTTP request to external RESTful API
-REST endpoints must not be those that have been discussed or used in class or assessment (eg. Open Weather Map, Giphy, News, etc).
+ <br />REST endpoints must not be those that have been discussed
+or used in class or assessment (eg. Open Weather Map, Giphy, News, etc).
-You can use Open Weather Map, Giphy, etc but you must also include another external endpoint that have not been discussed in class
+ <br />You can use Open Weather Map, Giphy, etc but you must
+also include another external endpoint that have not been discussed in class

 ## HTML/CSS
-Use Bootstrap in your HTML to style your user interface You must use Bootstrap V5.x.
+Use Bootstrap in your HTML to style your user interface
+ <br />You must use Bootstrap V5.x.
 Use only the CSS component.
-More information about Bootstrap is available here https://getbootstrap.com/
+ <br />More information about Bootstrap is available here
+https://getbootstrap.com/

 ## Database
 Redis database must be running in the ‘cloud’
-You can provision an instance from Redis Labs or from any cloud provider like Digital Ocean, AWS.
+ <br />You can provision an instance from Redis Labs or from any
+cloud provider like Digital Ocean, AWS.

 ## Releases
 There should be at least one release per week.
-● Aug 15 - 19
+ <br />● Aug 15 - 19
-● Aug 22 - 26
+ <br />● Aug 22 - 26
-● Aug 29 - Sept 2
+ <br />● Aug 29 - Sept 2
-● Sept 5 - 9
+ <br />● Sept 5 - 9
-● Sept 12 - 16
+ <br />● Sept 12 - 16
-● Sept 19 - 23
+ <br />● Sept 19 - 23
-See https://docs.github.com/en/repositories/releasing-projects-ongithub/managing-releases-in-a-repository on how to create Github releases
+ <br />See https://docs.github.com/en/repositories/releasing-projects-ongithub/managing-releases-in-a-repository on how to create Github releases

 ## Deployment
 You must deploy your application to Heroku
-You should try to deploy every release to Heroku regardless of whether the application is running
+ <br />You should try to deploy every release to Heroku regardless
+of whether the application is running
-Redis database must be in the ‘cloud’
+ <br />Redis database must be in the ‘cloud’